Urvashi2311/Food-Blog/README.md

 # Food-Blog
-Food Blog is Django Application which is a Blogging Website where admin can update it with latest blogs dyanammically after deployment of web application.
+Food Blog is Django BLogging Application where admin can write blogs and update it dyanammically evem after deployment.

+Technologies Used:
+Framework - Djnago
+Language - Python
+Database - MySQL